Joyvial/Teletutor/README.md

 This model creates a scalable and sustainable source of income while offering students flexibility in choosing the level of support they need

 Signatures:
-Tsedenya Ketema
+Tsedenya Ketema,
-Leticia Bromley
+Leticia Bromley,
-Lexie Dallison
+Lexie Dallison,
-Aron Hernandez
+Aron Hernandez,
 Pooja Lamsal